-Bev Isles (Chairperson)
+Bev Isles (Chair)

 Beverley is interested in working to ensure that the special expertise, knowledge and skill of arcs is able to continue to help heal those faced with the trauma of separation and loss within families.

-Moira Aynsley (Member)
+Moira Aynsley (Deputy Chair)

-Moira is a marketing, communications and fundraising specialist with over 15 years experience in commercial and not-for-profit organisations.
+Moira is a marketing, communications and fundraising specialist with over 15 years' experience in commercial and not-for-profit organisations.